Azure/acs-engine/examples/README.md

 * [ACS Engine](../docs/acsengine.md) - shows you how to use the ACS engine to generate custom Docker enabled container clusters
 * [Cluster Definition](../docs/clusterdefinition.md) - describes the components of the cluster definition file
-* [DCOS Walkthrough](../docs/dcos.md) - shows how to create a DCOS enabled Docker cluster on Azure
+* [DC/OS Walkthrough](../docs/dcos.md) - shows how to create a DC/OS enabled Docker cluster on Azure
 * [Kubernetes Walkthrough](../docs/kubernetes.md) - shows how to create a Kubernetes enabled Docker cluster on Azure
 * [Swarm Walkthrough](../docs/swarm.md) - shows how to create a Swarm enabled Docker cluster on Azure
 * [Custom VNET](vnet) - shows how to use a custom VNET